Do Mortgage Brokers Get Better Rates?

 Why Use a Mortgage Broker Instead of a Bank?

-Banks and building societies will only be able to offer their own mortgage products.
-If you walk into your bank, you might be offered an uncompetitive rate and you may find visiting the bank next door affords you a much better mortgage product.
+Banks and building societies can only offer their own mortgage products.
+Walking into your bank may result in an uncompetitive rate, and visiting a different bank could provide a better mortgage product.

-Of course, sitting down with every bank and building society in the U.K. is going to be time-consuming and you can alleviate this by having one conversation with a reputable Whole of Market mortgage broker, like Boon Brokers.
+Meeting with every bank and building society in the U.K. would be very time-consuming.
+This can be avoided by having a single conversation with a reputable whole-of-market mortgage broker, such as Boon Brokers.

-Truly whole of market mortgage brokers, who have access to over 90 regulated lenders in the market, will be able to input your exact circumstances on their sophisticated sourcing software and review hundreds of mortgage products to discern which one is most suitable for you.
+Truly whole-of-market brokers, with access to over 90 regulated lenders, can input your exact circumstances into sophisticated sourcing software and review hundreds of mortgage products to find the most suitable option for you.

-Not only will a mortgage broker assist with your initial mortgage application, but they can also help with subsequent applications too.
-Brokers that invest in remortgage technology, like Boon Brokers, will know the best time to get back in touch with you to find the most suitable deal after your current mortgage product expires.
-For example, at Boon Brokers you will receive an automated text, e-mail and letter in the post reminding you that your broker will be in touch to progress your remortgage.
+A mortgage broker can assist not only with your initial mortgage application but also with future applications.
+Brokers that invest in remortgage technology, like Boon Brokers, can determine the best time to contact you to secure the most suitable deal once your current mortgage product expires.
+For example, Boon Brokers will send automated reminders via text, email, and post, ensuring your broker follows up for your remortgage.

 Let’s Start your Mortgage Journey.